Can You Apply for Redundancy Payments as a Company Director?

 Do Directors Need to Have an Employment Contract to Qualify for Redundancy Pay?

-For directors to qualify for statutory redundancy pay, an employment contract is essential, but it doesn’t always need to be a written one.
+For directors to qualify for redundancy, an employment contract is ideal, but it doesn’t always need to be a written one.
 This contract can be written, oral, or even implied by the nature of their working relationship with the company.
-The key is that there should be clear evidence of an employment relationship, which has existed for at least two years.
-Directors are also expected to have worked a minimum of 16 hours per week to qualify.
+The key is that there should be clear evidence of an employment relationship which has existed for at least two years.
+Directors are also expected to have worked a minimum of 16 hours per week.

 In instances where a written contract is absent, a liquidator will evaluate if there is a credible claim during the liquidation process.
 It should be noted that directors who solely receive dividends and no regular wage may face challenges in demonstrating their employee status.